Watts-per-Intelligence Part II: Algorithmic Catalysis: Examples

 \subsection{Algorithmic catalysis on an affine-SAT class}

 All three conditions of Definition~\ref{def:catalyst} and the coupling bound of Theorem~\ref{thm:coupling} can be verified in closed form on a parametrised family of Boolean satisfiability problems.
-This example is useful because it isolates the role of structure: the task class is defined not by a finite list of instances, but by a shared algebraic constraint that determines all solutions.
+This example is illustrative because it isolates the role of structure: the task class is defined not by a finite list of instances, but by a shared algebraic constraint that determines all solutions.
 Let $V\subseteq\{0,1\}^n$ be an affine subspace of dimension $d$, and let $\Class_{n,d}$ be the class of $3$-SAT formulas $\varphi$ on $n$ variables whose satisfying assignments are exactly the points of $V$.
 Equivalently, each instance in the class encodes a different presentation of the same underlying solution structure, namely the subspace $V$.
 The canonical class descriptor $\sigma(\Class_{n,d})$ therefore captures this shared structure by specifying $V$ as an affine subspace.
 Concretely, this can be achieved by giving a basis of $d$ vectors in $\{0,1\}^n$ together with a constant offset vector, from which all satisfying assignments can be generated.
 This representation makes explicit that the class is defined by linear constraints rather than by individual assignments, and yields

 bits up to standard encoding overhead.